Update: September 2016

-The City of Mill Valley would like to inform the community of a proposal to construct a public restroom in the vicinity of the Downtown Plaza and to gain input on the new restroom’s location.
+The City of Mill Valley would like to inform the community of a proposal to construct a public restroom in the vicinity of the Downtown Plaza and give an update on progress made to-date and anticipated next steps.

 Many downtown business owners and the Mill Valley Chamber of Commerce have expressed to the City a need for a public restroom in the downtown area to reduce demand on businesses and to provide this basic service and convenience to our residents and visitors.